rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-1-pre-order-traversal.md

     traverseInPreOrder(child);
   }

-  //- exit the node's scope - no visit
+  //- exit the node's scope
   //- write("</%s>", name)
 }
 ```

-Since the enter-order of a pre-order tree traversal coincides with the
+Since the enter-order of a pre-order tree traversal coincides with
-**visit-order** one can conclude that the visit-order of a document tree
+**the (pre-order) visit of a node**, one can conclude that the pre-order
-corresponds with the **enter-order** of a pre-order tree traversal.
+visit-order of a document tree corresponds with the **enter-order** of
+a pre-order tree traversal.
+After all, each node can be understood to
+be pushed into its start-tag.

+Note that, in contrary to the above, **the post-order visit of a node**
+corresponds with the document tree's **exit-order**.

-However, one needs to be aware that the enter- and the visit-event of a
+However, one needs to be aware that the enter- and the visit-event of a node
-node are still not identical.
-That is because one marks the beginning of
+are still not identical.
+That is because one marks the beginning of a scope,
-a scope, while the other marks the process of **processing the node**.
+while the other marks when a node is being **processed**.

-Note that, if the tag soup of a document is broken apart into a sequence
+Note that, if the tag soup of a document is broken apart into a sequence of
-of tags, and if all the end-tags are dropped, then the resulting sequence
+tags, and if all the end-tags are dropped, then the resulting sequence of
-of start-tags corresponds with the pre-order trace of a document tree.
+start-tags corresponds with the pre-order trace of a document tree.

 Since each node can be understood to be pushed into its start-tag, a start-tag
 can be said to correspond with the visit of a node.
 The start-tag of a node